 Besides his wife and three children, Jack is survived by four wonderful grandchildren; Emma, Noah, Micah and Elijah Will; a brother Samuel (Lavonne) Ward of Butler, two brothers in law, Douglas (Susan) Weaver of Emlenton and Rick (Ruth Ann) Weaver of Ninevah and two sisters in law Kathy (Crandall) Taylor of Ninevah and Doris (Karl) Shoup of Knox.
 Also surviving are 12 wonderful nieces and nephews along with 17 great-nieces and nephews.

 Along with his son and parents Jack was preceded to the throne of grace by his sister Margreth Ward, sister in law Charlene Weaver and brother in law Larry Weaver.

 The family will receive friends from 1 to 3 pm and 6 to 8 pm Sunday at the McEntire-Weaver Funeral Home Inc., 504 East Penn Ave, Knox, and from 10 to 11 am Monday at the Grace EC Church, 2561 Grace Church Road, Knox.
 Funeral services will be held at 11 am Monday in the church with Rev. Rick Osberg of Grace EC Church officiating.
 Interment will follow at the Starr Cemetery in Knox.

 In lieu of flowers the family asks that memorial donations be made to the VFC Chapter, Child Evangelism Fellowship, 170 Carnes School Road, Cranberry PA 16319.

 To view and share photos or leave an online condolence please visit our website at www.mcentire-weaverfuneralhome.com.

-To send flowers to John "Jack" C. Ward's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John "Jack" C. Ward, please visit our floral store.